-I’m reluctant to apply gels or acrylics to girls under the age of 16 because they pick and can’t maintain the nails.
+I’m reluctant to apply gels or acrylics to girls younger than 16 because they pick and can’t maintain the nails.
 At what age do you think it’s OK to use gel-polish on kids or teens?

 It’s great that you have a policy in place for applying enhancements to younger nails.
 Children’s nails tend to be thin and flimsy, which provides a poor foundation for enhancement products.
 When you add in the active lifestyles of most kids, along with bad habits like picking and a lack of maintenance, it’s a recipe for disaster.
 Those factors should also give you pause when you consider applying gel-polish on children.
 Many companies warn that their gel-polishes will not wear as well on clients with thin, flexible nails.
 The younger a child is, the more flexible her nails are, and the sooner you can expect the gel-polish to chip and lift.
 Then, if she starts to pick and tear at the loose edges, she’s going to damage an already thin nail plate.

-— Nail tech Anne Schlegel is the owner of Nailed It! (www.naileditsalon.com) in Racine, Wis.
+Anne Schlegel is a nail technician and the owner of Nailed It! in Racine, Wis.